 Why Do You Let Crepe Batter Rest Before Using It?

-One of the big rules of making crepes is to let the batter rest.
+One of the biggest Crepe Truths is that crepe batter benefits from a rest.
 I’ve read to rest your crepe batter anywhere from 30 minutes to overnight.

 There are a few reasons to let your batter rest: